paritytech/substrate/utils/prometheus/README.md

     Ok(gauge)
 }

-pub fn set_gauge(gauge: &Result<IntGauge>, value: u64) {
+///Gauge Metrics a value in injection. pub fn set_gauge(gauge: &Result<IntGauge>, value: u64) {
     if let Ok(gauge) = gauge {
         gauge.set(value as i64);
     }
 }

-lazy_static! {
+///All of the metrics in the prometheus are managed by the lazy_static. lazy_static! {
     pub static ref FINALITY_HEIGHT: Result<IntGauge> = try_create_int_gauge(
         "consensus_finality_block_height_number",